-Net cash used in financing activities was approximately \$4.4 million for the year ended January 31, 2003 compared to net cash provided by financing activities of approximately \$2.2 million for the year ended January 31, 2004.
-In the year ended January 31, 2004, the cash provided by financing activities included approximately \$3.3 million in proceeds from the issuance of common stock in connection with stock option exercises and the employee stock purchase plan, partially offset by the repayment of borrowings under the equipment line of credit and capital lease obligations of \$900,000.
+Net cash provided by financing activities was \$2.2 million for the year ended January 31, 2004 compared to \$5.5 million for the year ended January 31, 2005.
+In fiscal 2005, the cash provided by financing activities included approximately \$5.9 million in proceeds from the issuance of common stock in connection with stock option exercises and the employee stock purchase plan, partially offset by repayments of capital lease obligations of \$399,000.

-In October 2001, we entered into a \$10.0 million revolving line of credit with a bank that expired in October 2003.
-In December 2003, we renewed the revolving line of credit with that bank for a two year period and increased the committed amount from \$10.0 million to \$15.0 million.
-Loans made under this revolving line of credit bear interest at a rate per annum equal to the bank's prime rate which was 4.0% on January 31, 2004.
+In fiscal 2002, we entered into a \$10.0 million revolving line of credit with Citizens Bank (a subsidiary of the The Royal Bank of Scotland Group plc) that expired in the third quarter of fiscal 2004.
+In the fourth quarter of fiscal 2004, we renewed the revolving line of credit with Citizens Bank for a two year period and increased the committed amount from \$10.0 million to \$15.0 million.
+Loans made under this revolving line of credit bear interest at a rate per annum equal to the bank's prime rate which was 5.25% on January 31, 2005.
 Borrowings under this line of credit are collateralized by substantially all of our assets.
-The loan agreement requires that we provide the bank with certain periodic financial reports and comply with certain financial ratios including a minimum level of earnings before interest, taxes and depreciation and amortization on a trailing twelve month basis, when amounts are outstanding under the loan agreement.
-As of January 31, 2004, we were in compliance with the financial covenants.
+The loan agreement requires that we provide Citizens Bank with certain periodic financial reports and comply with certain financial ratios including a minimum level of earnings before interest, taxes and depreciation and amortization on a trailing twelve month basis, when amounts are outstanding under the loan agreement.
+As of January 31, 2005, we were in compliance with the financial covenants.
 There are currently no amounts outstanding under the revolving line of credit.

-In October 2000, we entered into an agreement with a bank to finance \$1.2 million of the construction costs related to the purchase and renovation of a manufacturing mill in New Hampshire that we previously purchased in February 2000.
+In fiscal 2001, we entered into an agreement with Bank of New Hampshire to finance \$1.2 million of the construction costs related to the purchase and renovation of a manufacturing mill in New Hampshire that we previously purchased in February 2000.
 Upon occupancy of the building in November 2000, the loan converted into two promissory notes whereby we paid principal and interest based upon a fixed interest rate of 8.875% per annum over a five and ten year period.
 Borrowings under the loan were secured by the land and buildings of the renovated mill.
 The loan agreement required that we provide the bank with certain periodic financial reports and comply with certain annual financial ratios on an annual basis.
-In October 2003, we repaid the remaining \$800,000 outstanding principal and interest under the loan.
+In the third quarter of fiscal 2004, we repaid the remaining \$800,000 outstanding principal and interest under the loan.

-In October 2002, SeaChange entered into a Subscription and Shareholders Agreement (the "Subscription Agreement") with ODG, a company incorporated in England and Wales that provides video-on-demand services in Europe.
-Pursuant to the Subscription Agreement, SeaChange invested 1.5 million U.K. pounds Sterling (approximately \$2.4 million) in exchange for 600,000 ordinary shares of ODG representing approximately 23% of the total outstanding capital stock of ODG on that date.
-As part of the Subscription Agreement, SeaChange had committed to purchase additional ordinary shares and preference shares of ODG from ODG and certain of its existing shareholders under certain conditions in the Agreement.
-SeaChange also entered into a Business Development Agreement with ODG for a minimum of five years whereby ODG agreed to exclusively purchase and to market and promote SeaChange's video-on-demand systems and software worldwide in connection with furnishing video-on-demand services to ODG's questomers.
+In fiscal 2003, we entered into a Subscription and Shareholders Agreement (the "Subscription Agreement") with ODG, a company incorporated in England and Wales that provides video-on-demand services in Europe.
+Pursuant to the Subscription Agreement, we invested 1.5 million U.K. pounds Sterling (approximately \$2.4 million) in exchange for 600,000 ordinary shares of ODG representing approximately 23% of the total outstanding capital stock of ODG on that date.
+As part of the Subscription Agreement, we had committed to purchase additional ordinary shares and preference shares of ODG from ODG and certain of its existing shareholders under certain conditions in the Agreement.
+We also entered into a Business Development Agreement with ODG for a minimum of five years whereby ODG agreed to exclusively purchase and to market and promote our video-on-demand systems and software worldwide in connection with furnishing video-on-demand services to ODG's customers.